dereuromark/cakephp-dto/docs/README.md

 Immutability should be used on simple DTOs and ideally always with `array` collections only.
 At the same time that means: If you want mutable collections, do not use `array`, but `\ArrayObject`.

+**Defensive Array Copying:** When creating an immutable DTO from an array, a defensive copy is made to prevent external modification of the source array from affecting the DTO's internal state.

 ## Configuration